-- Quarantine threshold: set a minimum score that email must get in order to be classified as spam by the content analysis portion of the filter.
-The score ranges from 0.0 (certainly not spam) to 1.0 (certainly spam), so the higher this is set, the more likely you are to receive false negatives, and the less likely you are to receive false positives.
+- Quarantine threshold.
+Set a minimum score an email must get in order to be classified as spam by the content analysis portion of the filter.
+This score ranges from 0.0 (certainly not spam) to 1.0 (certainly spam), so the higher value that this is set, the more likely you are to receive false negatives, and the less likely you are to receive false positives.
 It is set to 0.85 by default in order to avoid any possible mail delivery issues.

-- Beneficial to train threshold: set the minimum score that email must get in order to be classified as unsure (and therefore notated) by the content analysis portion of the filter.
+- Beneficial to train threshold.
+Set the minimum score that the email must get in order to be classified as unsure (and therefore notated) by the content analysis portion of the filter.
 The score ranges from 0.0 (certainly not spam) to 1.0 (certainly spam).
-This must be lower than spam threshold.
+This must be lower than the spam threshold.
 The default value is set to 0.3.

 - Sender checks:

-- DKIM Domain Keys Identified Mail is an email authentication method designed to detect email spoofing.
-It is recommended to enable it.
+- DKIM Domain Keys Identified Mail.
+This method is an email authentication that’s designed to detect email spoofing.
+We recommend enabling this.

-- DMARC Domain-based Message Authentication, Reporting & Conformance is designed to give receivers of email better judgement control based on sending domain reputations.
-It is disabled by defalult.
+- DMARC Domain-based Message Authentication, Reporting & Conformance.
+Designed to give email recipients better judgment control based on the domain sender’s reputation.
+It is disabled by default.

-- Skip maximum line length check: there are strict regulations on allowed line length in emails, which are automatically enforced by the email software.
-Some applications or badly developed scripts do not adhere to the official specifications thereby exceeding the maximum allowed line-length.
-This check can be disabled by ticking this box, however we recommend to keep it enabled to block spam.
+- Skip maximum line length check.
+There are strict regulations on the allowed line length in emails, which are automatically enforced by email software.
+Some applications or poorly-developed scripts do not adhere to the official specifications, thereby exceeding the maximum allowed line length.
+This check can be disabled by ticking the box; however, we recommend enabling it to block spam.

-- Beneficial to train notation: pre-pend this tag to the subject of emails which the filter could not strongly classify as not spam or spam.
+- Beneficial to train notation.
+Prepend this tag to email subjects where the filter could not strongly classify as spam or not spam.
 You need to leave this field empty not to prepend the emails.
-It is necessary to ensure the email are considered legitimate emails, you can use this tag to have them stand out and to report them as spam/not spam to further improve effectiveness of the filter.
+It’s necessary to ensure the email is considered legitimate; you can use this tag to have them stand out and to report them as spam/not spam to further improve the effectiveness of the filter.

-- Quarantine response: you can set this option if you do not want senders to receive a bounce back email when their email gets blocked or quarantined.
-If this option is set to Accept the email, the SMTP response would be 2xx accept (the email has been accepted for delivery) however it will still be blocked and shown in the Spam Quarantine.
-Since that technically breaks with the SMTP RFC specification, it's not recommended:
+- Quarantine response.
+This option may be used if you do not want senders to receive a bounce-back email when their email gets blocked or quarantined.
+If this option is set to Accept the email, the SMTP response would be 2xx accept (the email has been accepted for delivery).
+However, the email will still be blocked and shown in the Spam Quarantine.
+Since this technically breaks with the SMTP RFC specifications, we don’t recommend enabling it.

-If the email contains the file or attachment with blocked extension, the email itself will be blocked too and placed in Spam Quarantine.
+If the email contains the file or attachment with a blocked extension, the email itself will also be blocked and placed in Spam Quarantine.